FabioDiMonte/RubikHelper/README.md

 (1 pattern)

 - the parity involves 2 edges and 2 corners that need to be swapped
-- in order to solve the parity, place your pieces in J-Perm position (a PLL pattern) and then execute the pattern
+- in order to solve the parity, place your pieces in J-Perm position (a PLL pattern from the [CFOP method](http://en.wikipedia.org/wiki/CFOP_Method)) and then execute the pattern
 - use Setup/Unsetup logic to set the pieces ready to be swapped
     - Setup:   `U'F2`
     - J-perm:  `L'U2 LU L'U2 RU' LUR'`